Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

-As mentioned previously, one of our aims has been to enable automated reasoning with \textit{non-classical} logical formalisms.
-The task of designing a custom logical system for a particular modeling problem (e.g.~in AI knowledge representation) requires exploring a quite big space of logical inferences for different combinations of properties for the connectives of a target logic.
-Already for a unary negation(-like) operation (cf.~Table~\ref{table:negation-properties}) the space to be explored is already too big for a systematic and \textit{reliable} exploration employing traditional pen-and-paper proof methods.\footnote{Some readers, being virtuous logicians themselves, might feel able to reproduce/verify by hand all the results presented in our formalization work (see \cite{AFP}) for each combination of assumptions.
-The questions are rather: do they really have the time? how reliable are those proofs and who will check them?
-The reader might have quite reliable intuitions concerning classical, intuitionistic, or even some well-known systems of paraconsistent logic, but these intuitions won't help (in fact they rather hurt) in deriving/verifying proofs in other, more exotic systems.} In our approach, state-of-the-art automated theorem provers and (counter)model generators can be harnessed to do most of the proof and refutation heavy-lifting.
-This way we can systematically explore the \textit{minimal} sets of semantic conditions that are necessary for interesting (meta)theorems to obtain.\footnote{See \cite{CICM} for an exemplary application of this methodology in topology.}
+As mentioned previously, one of our aims has been to facilitate automated reasoning with \textit{non-classical} logical formalisms.
+The task of designing a custom logical system for a particular modeling problem (e.g., in AI knowledge representation) requires exploring a large space of logical inferences for different combinations of properties of the connectives in a target logic.
+Even for a single unary negation(-like) operation (cf.~Table~\ref{table:negation-properties}) the space to be explored is too vast for a systematic and \textit{reliable} exploration using traditional pen-and-paper proof methods.\footnote{Some readers, being skilled logicians themselves, might feel capable of reproducing or verifying by hand all the results presented in our formalization work (see \cite{AFP}) for each combination of assumptions.
+The questions are rather: do they truly have the time? how reliable are those proofs and who will check them?
+The reader might possess dependable intuitions concerning classical, intuitionistic, or even some well-known systems of paraconsistent logic, but these intuitions won't help (in fact they might hinder) in deriving or verifying proofs in other, more exotic systems.} In our approach, state-of-the-art automated theorem provers and (counter)model generators can be harnessed to handle most of the proof and refutation heavy lifting.
+This way, we can systematically explore the \textit{minimal} sets of semantic conditions that are necessary for interesting (meta)theorems to hold.\footnote{See \cite{CICM} for an exemplary application of this methodology in topology.}